First of all, please think twice: probably you don’t need any specific reports.

 See a sample project Selenide+Allure

-should be called in the same thread as test itself.
+NB!
+Method SelenideLogger.addListener should be called in the same thread as test itself.

-methods in different thread - in this case your listener will not get events from the test.
+Some test frameworks might call @BeforeAll and @Test methods in different thread - in this case your listener will not get events from the test.

-In such cases you probably need to move the abovementioned initialization block to @Before
+In such cases you probably need to move the abovementioned initialization block to @Before or even @Test method.

 P.S.
 But please, PLEASE don’t take BDD for nice reports!
 BDD is not intended for reports.
 BDD is a development process.
-BDD will only create more problem for you if you only apply it technically, without changing the process.
+BDD will only create more problems for you if you only apply it technically, without changing the process.